-WHAT DOES POLARISED MEAN?
+WHAT ARE POLARISED SUNGLASSES?

 You will have heard of the term ‘polarised’ used before when we talk about our sunglasses, but what does it actually mean?

 Polarised light explained

 Unpolarised light from the sun travels in vertical waves of multiple different directions.
 However, when it bounces off of reflective surfaces like the ocean, snow or shiny cars, this light becomes polarised.
 This means it reflects back in harsh, uniform, horizontal lines known as glare.

 Polarised sunglasses lenses are designed to be able to filter out this horizontal light, therefore reducing the amount of glare that reaches your eyes.
 Cheaper pairs of polarised sunglasses generally use a thin polarising film on the lenses that will wear off over time.
 Waterhaul's mineral glass lenses use a specialised polarisation filter sandwiched between two layers of glass, offering far greater protection that will last much longer.

 Alongside reducing glare from shiny surfaces like snow or cars, polarised lenses can also improve the clarity of what you are seeing, which is particularly evident around water.
 The polarisation eliminates the light reflected on the water’s surface.
 Not only does this improve eye comfort, but polarised sunglasses lenses also allow you to see through the surface of the water.
 This has some particularly incredible effects when combined with the Cornish coastline!
 This makes polarised sunglasses ideal for water based activities like sailing and fishing.

 Why would I not need polarised sunglasses?